geoglows/toc.geoglows.docs/docs/phases.md

 ![GEOGLOWS Logic Model](./visuals/logic_model_geoglows.png)

-Figure 7.
+Figure 9.
 GEOGLOWS Logic Model

 This kind of model helps to clarify the goals of the porject, enhances communication among stakeholders, and can be a tool in tracking progress.

 ### **KEY SUMMARY OF THE SECTION**

 ![Phase II Model](./visuals/PHASE II.png)
+Figure 10.
+Phase II Summary

 ## **Phase III: Implementation and Adaptation**